4lexir4/4lexir4/README.md

 ### Hi there 👋

 <p align="justify">I am a PhD-qualified applied mathematician with 13+ years of diverse, academic and industry, research and development experience, with expertise in Machine Learning, Time Series, Algorithms, Optimisation and Control Theory.
-I am also skilled in utilising modern software tools and development processes (💙💚 <span style="color: blue">neo</span><span style="color: green">Vim</span>), with the focus on Python, Go and Rust eco-system.</p>
+I am also skilled in utilising modern software tools and development processes (💙💚 neo**vim**), with the focus on Python, Go and Rust eco-system.</p>